Dojo: A Differentiable Physics Engine for Robotics: Related Work

+In contrast to traditional physics engines, differentiable physics engines present promising opportunities for robotics by incorporating physical models into auto-differentiation frameworks~\cite{newbury2024review}.
+Prior research has explored differentiation across various domains, such as contact and friction models~\cite{toussaint2018differentiable, de2018end, song2020learning, song2020identifying, degrave2019differentiable, wu2017learning}, latent state models~\cite{guen2020disentangling, schenck2018spnets, jaques2019physics, heiden2019interactive}, volumetric soft bodies~\cite{hu2019chainqueen, liang2019differentiable, hu2019difftaichi}, and particle dynamics~\cite{schenck2018spnets, li2018learning}.
+Additionally, system identification using parameterized physics models~\cite{salzmann2011physically, brubaker2010physics, kozlowski2012modelling, wensing2017linear, brubaker2009estimating, bhat2003estimating, liu2005learning, grzeszczuk1998neuroanimator, sutanto2020encoding, wang2020first} and inverse simulation techniques~\cite{murray2000inverse} have also been explored.
+Furthermore, there has been considerable research on smooth gradient computation~\cite{kim2022contact}, which aids in reducing noise in gradient-based model explanations and ensures stable gradient calculations.
+Examples of such systems include Warp~\cite{macklin2022warp} and Brax~\cite{freeman2021brax}, both of which utilize the XPBD~\cite{macklin2016xpbd} model for contact simulation.
+The GradSim framework~\cite{jatavallabhula2021gradsim} combines a physics simulator with a differentiable rendering pipeline.
+Key components of these simulators include gradient calculation, dynamics models, contact models, and integrators.
+These simulators are capable of leveraging gradient-based optimization techniques to enhance real-to-sim transfer capabilities.}

+\qc{Gradients of rigid body dynamics can be useful in robotics for various purposes.
+Applications include system identification \cite{carpentier2018analytical}, controller design \cite{giftthaler2017automatic}, controller tuning \cite{cheng2024difftune}, trajectory optimization \cite{chen2023simultaneous}, and policy optimization \cite{mora2021pods}.
+However, gradients are typically computed through autodifferentiating through a simulation rollout by expressing the rollout as a computation graph, making use of mature auto-diff capabilities, e.g. in PyTorch.
+Unfortunately, this approach often leads to numerical instability as a long chain of differentiation tends toward infinity or zero as determined by the eigenvalues of the Jacobians in the computation graph: the so called vanishing/exploding gradients problem.}

+\qc{Dojo uses an optimization solver to propagate a trajectory in time, making it impossible to apply back propagation to compute gradients.
+Instead, we use implicit differentiation, which has been explored recently to obtain gradients of the solution to optimization problems with respect to problem parameters~\cite{de2018end,le2021differentiable}.
+Implicit gradients are computed using the implicit function theorem, rather than directly auto-diffing through through a simulation rollout, in hopes of producing more stable gradient computations.}

-The properties and characteristics of these existing engines are summarized in Table \ref{engine_comparison}.
-We find that none of the existing engines prioritize two of the most important attributes for robotics: physical accuracy and useful differentiability.
-This motivates our development of a new physics engine for robotics applications.
+The properties and characteristics of several of these existing engines are summarized in Table~\ref{engine_comparison}.
+We find that none of the existing engines prioritize two of the most important attributes of robotics: physical accuracy and useful differentiability.
+This motivates our development of Dojo as a physics engine for robotics applications.

 Building on prior work \cite{brudigam2021linear}, Dojo utilizes the open-source maximal-coordinates dynamics library \texttt{ConstrainedDynamics.jl} and efficient graph-based linear-system solver \texttt{GraphBasedSystems.jl}.
 However, unlike this previous work, Dojo has an improved contact model, specifically with regard to friction; and utilizes a more efficient, reliable, and versatile interior-point solver for the NCP.